 The participating members shall take a paid day off as per schedules drawn and subject to the availability of personnel in the affected areas and work requirements.
 The scheduled paid day off shall be a Monday or a Friday or any other day if prior approval by a supervisor has been obtained prior to the commencement of the scheduled paid day off.

-Hours of Work - Office and Support Staff Modified Work Week - Page3
+Page 3 Letter of Understanding #2 Hours of Work - Office and Support Staff Modified Work Week

 9. Participation